analythium/shiny-load-balancing/03-fly.md

 Destroy the app with `flyctl destroy <app_name>`.

 This might still fail if you increase instance count within the regions.
+You should also check if the instances were assigned into different regions, otherwise sticky session might not work as advertized.

 ## Resources